-8 Powerful Job Search Strategies for 2018
+8 Powerful Job Search Strategies

 This is something I like to do every year and the fulfilment I get from finally ticking each completed project off is gratifying.
 I also like to add some fun and unconventional stuff that gets me out of my comfort zone.
 One year I went skydiving, another year I lived in another country and another year I got a belly ring.

 Have you written your list of personal and career projects yet?
 Remember to make some of it fun!

 First on my list was to develop the following job search strategies for all my clients and subscribers.
 These powerful proven insights were taken from interviewing a number of very successful job searchers.

 So, if job searching is on your list please do yourself a favour and get empowered by ticking some of these off your list.

 1. PERSONAL BRAND